UniCole/vacations-app/README.md

 ```
 ___
 #### To Start the project:
-##### Open the database as admin in XAMPP - OR - Injest the database file: /Database/meetingschedule.sql into MySQL:
+##### Open the database as admin in XAMPP - OR - Injest the database file: /Database/vacation.sql into MySQL:
 ```
-mysql -u<username> -p<password> meetingschedule < /Database/meetingschedule.sql
+mysql -u<username> -p<password> vacation < /Database/vacation.sql
 ```
 ##### Run the Backend: From "Backend folder"
 ```